 Table 1: Recurrence rates of head and neck desmoid tumors after complete and incomplete excisions.
 View Table 1

 Histologically, the lesion was shown to be a desmoid tumor, with invasion of the posterior paracervical spinal musculature.
 The patient tolerated the surgery well with no complications.
 No further adjuvant radiation treatment was offered.
 At eight years postoperative followup, the patient is doing well with no tumor recurrence (Figure 2 and Figure 3), and delivered a healthy baby.

-Figure 2: Postoperative magnetic resonance image cervical spine at eight year followup.
+Figure 2: Figure 2: Postoperative magnetic resonance image cervical spine at eight year followup.
 No tumor recurrence is observed.
-Panel A) Sagittal T1 weighted image fast spin echo fat saturated flow with gadolinium enhancement; B) Axial T1 weighted image fast spin echo with gadolinium MRI image.
+Panel A) Sagittal T2 weighted MRI image; B) Axial T1 weighted fast spin echo with gadolinium MRI image.
 View Figure 2

 Figure 3: Lateral cervical spine plan x-ray at eight years followup.
 Instrumentation for occiput to T1 fusion is demonstrated.
 View Figure 3

 Nine studies were identified describing surgical margin status and recurrence rate of head, neck, and spine DT.
 When recurrence rates were compared in patients with grossly negative surgical margins and grossly positive surgical margins for head, neck, and spine DTs, two studies showed statistical significance (p < 0.05) for lower recurrence rate after gross total resection, and seven showed a trend toward lower recurrence rates in patients with gross total resection.
 A summary of the recurrence rates following grossly complete resections compared to grossly incomplete excisions in case series with DTs of the head and neck is presented [3,22-30] (Table 1).